Directors’ Responsibilities for Health and Safety

 With the advent of advanced technology, innovative solutions such as the service offered by Peoplesafe have emerged, providing a simple and reliable way for organisations to address employee safety concerns.

 Peoplesafe’s service provides an extra layer of protection for employees working in potentially hazardous environments or undertaking high-risk tasks identified through the risk assessment process.
-By seamlessly integrating wearable devices or mobile applications, users have access to the Peoplesafe Alarm Receiving Centre at the touch of a button, 24/7.
+By seamlessly integrating wearable lone working devices or an employee safety app, users have access to the Peoplesafe Alarm Receiving Centre at the touch of a button, 24/7.
 This technology ensures that employees are never alone, even in the most challenging situations.

 In the event of an emergency, this instant connection can prove invaluable.
 The ability to swiftly summon assistance can drastically cut down response times, significantly reducing the potential harm caused by accidents or medical incidents.